hinsonan/hinsonan.github.io/_posts/2025-11-18-gpu-programming-in-python-part-2.md

 * numba.cuda: Numba's target for CUDA GPU programming by directly compiling a restricted subset of Python code into CUDA kernels and device functions following the CUDA execution model.
 * nvmath-python: Pythonic access to NVIDIA CPU & GPU Math Libraries, with both host and device (nvmath.device) APIs.
 It also provides low-level Python bindings to host C APIs (nvmath.bindings).

-for this article we are going to focus on `cuda.bindings` and `cuda.core`
+For this article we are going to focus on `cuda.bindings` and `cuda.core`

 # Installing